 So, is Honda stock undervalued at current levels?
 There are some macro trends that could benefit Honda and other automakers.
 The commodity price environment is improving with inflation cooling off.
 Semiconductor and supply chain issues are also likely to ease, helping production.
 At the same time, demand has remained strong, with consumers willing to spend more per vehicle.
 This could help Honda’s overall revenues and profitability over FY’24.
 Honda is looking at automotive shipments of about 4.35 million units for FY’24, marking an increase of about 17% year-over-year.

-With CAPEX.com you can trade Toyota, Sony, or Honda stocks with a CFD account or buy shares of stocks with an Invest Account.
+With CAPEX.com you can trade Toyota, Sony, or Honda stocks or buy shares of stocks with an Invest Account.

 Other Top Japanese Stocks